-7.2 What considerations apply in agreements between healthcare and non-healthcare companies?
+7.2 What considerations should parties consider when dealing with agreements between healthcare and non-healthcare companies?

 As with any agreement, the allocation of rights and obligations should be set out clearly, especially in relation to liability.
 It is likely that the parties will have responsibilities related to their respective expertise, and these should be specified, as well as responsibility for data protection compliance.